 The course is taught in English.

 Detailed Schedule

-The course lectures (see schedule below) cover some of the main topics of the course and are mainly thought to be a complement to the course literature.
-For recommended readings prior to the lectures, see the schedule below or the detailed schedule in Canvas.
+The course lectures cover some of the main topics of the course and are mainly thought to be a complement to the course literature.
+For recommended readings prior to the lectures, see the detailed schedule in Canvas.